BscherpingGitHub/Election_AnalysisWASHU/README.md

 ## Washu Python

 ## Overview of Election Audit
 The election commission wants a detailed list of information on the election.
-This data will help the commission understand total votes for each region and candidates.
+This data helps the commission understand total votes at each region and for each candidate.

-## Election-Audit Results
 How many votes were cast in this congressional election?
 - 396,711